rgsanti/getyourway/frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## First time setup
-> cd  frontend/ &&  npm install  --legacy-peer-deps
+> npm install  --legacy-peer-deps

-## To start frontend on localhost:3000
+## To start the frontend on localhost:3000
->cd frontend/ && npm start
+> npm start

 # Getting Started with Create React App